CQCL/pytket-docs/manual/manual_compiler.rst

     comp.apply(circ)
     print(circ.get_commands())

 .. warning:: This looping mechanism does not directly compare the :py:class`~pytket.Circuit` to its old state from the previous iteration, instead checking if any of the passes within the loop body claimed they performed any rewrite.
 Some sequences of passes will do and undo some changes to the :py:class`~pytket.Circuit`, giving no net effect but nonetheless causing the loop to repeat.
 This can lead to infinite loops if used in such a way.
-Some passes where the :py:class`~pytket.Circuit` is converted to another form and back again (e.g. :py:class:`PauliSimp`) will always report that a change took place.
+Some passes where the :py:class`~pytket.Circuit` is converted to another form and back again (e.g. :py:class:`~pytket.passes.PauliSimp`) will always report that a change took place.
 We recommend testing any looping passes thoroughly to check for termination.

 ..
 Repeat with metric - useful when hard to tell when a change is being made or you only care about specific changes